davisethan/davisethan.github.io/index.md

 Sequence modeling can be used for MI-EEG that is sequential data.
 The core uncertainty quantification (UQ) of Bayesian ML benefits Markov decision processes (MDPs) under uncertainty, spatiotemporal dynamical systems, and in general reinforcement learning [[1, 2, 3, 4]](#future-directions-references).
 Furthermore, generative models can be used to train ML that is robust to distribution shift, a problem common to classifiers of noisy MI-EEG data [[2, 4, 5]](#future-directions-references).

-Inductive bias discovery such as graph learning can also be used to model MI-EEG [[2, 6]]().
+Representation learning and inductive bias discovery such as graph learning can also be used to model MI-EEG [[2, 6]]().
 These techniques find hidden structures, assumptions in data that can be encoded in ML models for better representation.
 Examples include geometric deep learning that exploits symmetries of data during training [[7]](#future-directions-references).
 Another example is topological data analysis (TDA) that may use persistent homology to mine global features of data that are invariant to noise and deformation [[8]](#future-directions-references).

 Transfer learning and foundation models are also impactful directions of BCI research [[4]](#future-directions-references).
 Statistical learning theory (SLT) such as probably approximately correct (PAC) bounds describe the theoretical generalizability of ML models [[9]](#future-directions-references).
 SLT can be used to describe the effectiveness of different types of BCI classifiers to model MI-EEG data.
 Additionally, SLT can help BCI researchers that desire MI-EEG classifers that can quickly adapt to cross-session and cross-subject scenarios.